 To test this, use your finger to flick the reel.
 See how smoothly it spins.
 Ideally, it should rotate at least eight times.

-If you’re using a baitcasting reel and not a spinning reel, that number should be even higher.
+If you’re using a casting reel and not a spinning reel, that number should be even higher.

 You can get away with less frequent cleanings if you have a freshwater reel, but if you’re using a saltwater reel, you’re going to want to clean your reels and oil them as often as you can.